Bayesian Invariance Modeling of Multi-Environment Data: Theory

-We presented our main theoretical results with infinite samples per environments \textit{and} infinite environments.
-Here, we consider several extensions, including finite-sample situations and cases where assumptions are violated.
-The detailed theorems and proofs are in Appendices~\ref{app:subsec:theory-extensions} and~\ref{app:subsec:justificiation-discussion}.
-Here we summarize the main findings.
+Our main results consider the limit of infinite samples and environments.
+We now discuss finite-sample extensions and relaxations of core assumptions, and suggest practical guidelines.
+Formal statements are in \Cref{app:subsec:theory-extensions,app:subsec:justificiation-discussion}.

-First, consider finite samples.
-Suppose we observe a fixed set of environments and let per-environment sample size $n \to \infty$.
-The consistency results and rates from Section~3.1 continue to hold, provided that $z^*$ remains identifiable within the observed environments.
-This condition requires sufficient heterogeneity among the environments.
+\parhead{Finite-sample extensions.} With a fixed set of $E$ environments and per-environment sample size $n \to \infty$, the consistency and rate results of \Cref{subsec:theory-main} continue to hold (\Cref{thm:posterior-consistency-fiex-E,thm:rate-fixed-E}), provided $z^*$ stays identifiable from the observed environments.

-Alternatively, when each environment has finite samples but the number of environments grows large ($E \to \infty$), the local models $\hat p_e(y \mid x^z)$ become biased.
-We must control these biases for the consistency results to extend.

-Now we consider violations of the main assumptions. \begin{itemize}[leftmargin=*] \item \textit{Violation of invariance (\Cref{ass:invariance}).} Recall the discrepancy measure $\mu(z)$ in \Cref{eq:def-mu}.
+Conversely, with finite per-environment samples but a growing number of environments ($E \to \infty$), each local conditional $\hat p_e(y \mid x^z)$ is estimated from limited data and is therefore biased.
+Consistency continues to hold as long as this bias is smaller than the heterogeneity signal $\mu_{\min}$ defined in \Cref{eq:def-mu-min} (\Cref{thm:posterior-consistency-fixed-n,thm:rate-estimated-wrt-E}).
+The bias shrinks as the per-environment sample size $n$ grows, so it falls below $\mu_{\min}$ once $n$ is moderately large.

+\parhead{Relaxations of core assumptions.} In practice the assumptions behind \Cref{thm:posterior-consistency} rarely hold exactly. \Cref{thm:posterior-consistency-general} covers relaxations of each core assumption: \begin{itemize}[leftmargin=*] \item \textit{Invariance (\Cref{ass:invariance}).} Recall $\mu(z)$ in \Cref{eq:def-mu} that measures the discrepancy between local and pooled conditionals given $z$, or equivalently the violation level of invariance.
 If invariance holds exactly, $\mu(z)$ reaches its minimum at $z^*$, with zero discrepancy $\mu(z^*)=0$.
-When invariance is violated, the posterior concentrates on the feature selector minimizing $\mu(z)$, which is considered the most approximately invariant solution.
+When invariance is violated, the posterior concentrates on the minimizer, $\argmin_{z \in \supp{p}} \mu(z)$, which is the most \emph{approximately invariant} solution.

-\item \textit{Violation of uniqueness (\Cref{ass:uniquness}).} When multiple invariant feature selectors exist, the posterior distributes its mass among all invariant solutions.
-This issue is amplified with limited environments, while introducing additional environments reduces the number of posterior modes. \Cref{subsec:synthetic-uq} provides an empirical illustration.

-\item \textit{Violation of positive prior support (\Cref{ass:positive-prior}).} Suppose the prior assigns zero probability to the true invariant feature selector $z^*$.
-Then the posterior again concentrates on the most approximately invariant feature selector within the prior support.

-\item \textit{Model misspecification (\Cref{ass:likelihood-consistency}).} Suppose the estimation consistency assumption fails.
-Then the posterior concentrates on the minimizer of an alternative discrepancy measured (as opposed to $\mu(z)$ in \Cref{eq:def-mu}), which captures the expected difference between the best-fitting local and pooled models within the assumed model class. \end{itemize}